Beanpot (ice hockey): Overtime format

 In 2022, the third instance of the new overtime format came to be, as Boston College and Harvard tied 3–3 after five minutes of overtime in the Consolation game.
-However, the game was not continued to determine a 3rd-place winner, due to time constraints for the playing of the Championship game.
+However, the game was not continued to determine a 3rd-place winner due to time constraints for the Championship game.
 In years prior, it would have been necessary to continue play indefinitely, but given the now-unofficial status of doing so, it was deemed no longer prudent.
 The game was ruled the first - and potentially only - official tie in tournament history.

 In 2023, the overtime rules were further amended to require the 5-minute overtime period to be played 3-on-3, rather than with the full 5-on-5 complement.
 Additionally, the rule was implemented that if matches ended in a tie after the 5-minute overtime, a three-round shootout would be used to determine the winner.
 The rule came into effect immediately in that year's title game, as Northeastern defeated Harvard 3–2 in a shootout to claim the Beanpot Championship.

 In summary, only three tournament games have an unofficial, or special status.
 The BC-BU first round meeting and the Northeastern-BU championship from the 2020 tournament both played beyond the 5-minute overtime.
 As a result, BU and Northeastern each have 1 unofficial goal counted in tournament statistics.
 Craig Pantano's Eberly Award stat line also includes saves from the additional overtime period of the title game.
 The only other game with special status was the 2022 Consolation game between BC and Harvard, which simply ended a tie after a scoreless 5-minute overtime.
 Play was not continued, so no unofficial statistics were recorded.
 After the 2023 introduction of the shootout to determine a winner for all games, this will be the only official tie in tournament history, barring a further change in the rules.